-- A. RHC capacity that is not being used for long term residents may be available for shortterm stays.
+- A. ICF/IID or State-Operated Nursing Facility (SONF) capacity that is not being used for long-term residents may be available for short-term stays.
 There are two types of short-term stay (STS) admissions: planned and emergency.
-STS admissions do not require review by the DDD Admissions Review Team and are not approved long term placements. - B. All activities related to STS admissions will be conducted through the DDD regional office where the RHC is located.
-This includes application for DDD services, Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/ID) or Nursing Facility eligibility determination, and referral to the RHC. - C. For Children and Youth, the following conditions apply: - 1.
-Children under age 8 years may not be admitted for planned or emergency short-term stays; - 2.
-Approval by the Aging and Disability Services Administration (ADSA) Assistant Secretary is required for any STS (planned or emergency) of a child or youth (age 8 to 21 years).
-In an emergency situation, if the Assistant Secretary is not available, the Division Director or Assistant Division Director may approve the STS and notify the Assistant Secretary on the next business day; and - 3.
-Written approval by the Division Director is required for any STS greater than thirty (30) days in a calendar year.
-See the Procedures section for requirements. - D. For Adults (age 21 and older), the following conditions apply: - 1.
-Prior Approval by the referring Regional Administrator (RA) is required for a STS of thirty (30) calendar days or less; and - 2.
-Written approval by the Division Director is required for any STS greater than thirty (30) days in a calendar year.
-See the Procedures section for requirements. - E. When a client is at an RHC for a STS beyond 180 days, Field Services staff must pursue a request for admission to an ICF/ID, following the procedures set forth in DDD Policy 3.04, ICF/ID Admissions Protocol, unless the following conditions are met: - 1.
+STS admissions do not require review by the DDA Admissions Review Team and are not approved long-term placements. - B. All activities related to STS admissions will be conducted through the DDA regional office where the RHC is located.
+This includes application for DDA services, ICF/IID or NF eligibility determination, and referral to the RHC.
+PASRR will be completed by the referring region. - C. For Children and Youth, the following conditions apply: - 1.
+Children under the age of sixteen (16) years may not be admitted to an RHC for planned or emergency short-term stays. - 2.
+Youth age 16 to age 21 may be admitted to an RHC only when: - a.
+No service options are available in the community; and - b.
+The admission is for short-term respite or crisis stabilization services. - 3.
+Prior approval by the Assistant Deputy Secretary or designee is required for any STS (planned or emergency) of a youth (age 16 to 21 years).
+The request must identify that there are no appropriate community resources available for respite. - 4.
+Written approval by the Assistant Deputy Secretary or designee is required for any STS greater than thirty (30) days in a calendar year.
+See the Procedures section for requirements. - 5.
+The PASRR process must be completed by the referring regional PASRR Assessor prior to admission to a SONF.
+See the Procedures section for requirements.

+- D. For Adults (age 21 and older), the following conditions apply: - 1.
+Community options should be explored prior to considering an RHC stay. - 2.
+Prior approval by the referring Regional Administrator (RA) is required for an STS of thirty (30) calendar days or less; and - 3.
+Written approval by the Assistant Deputy Secretary or designee is required for any STS greater than thirty (30) days in a calendar year.
+See the Procedures section for requirements. - 4.
+The PASRR process must be completed by the referring regional PASRR Assessor prior to admission to a SONF.
+See the Procedures section for requirements. - E. When a client is at an RHC for an STS beyond 180 days, Field Services staff must pursue a request for admission to an ICF/ID following the procedures set forth in DDA Policy3.04, Intermediate Care Facility for Individuals with Intellectual Disabilities (ICF/IID) and State Operated Nursing Facility (SONF) Admissions Protocol, unless the conditions listed below are met: - 1.
 The Region has identified a service provider and has a prospective discharge plan; - 2.
 This additional STS period cannot exceed 180 days; and - 3.
-The total time in STS status can be no more than one year.
+The total time in STS status can be no more than one (1) year.